 Belval, a monument – but above all an area of the future

-On the east side of the factory the production continuous, the west side however decreases to a industrial fellow.
-Then the western area grows suddenly to an urban zone.
-One of the three blast furnaces is sold to China, while the other two (A and B) are being preserved.
 A proposal from the Sites and Monuments Board led to the inclusion of the two Belval blast furnaces on the Additional list of National Sites and Monuments as of 18 July 2000.
-Since 4 July 2014, the blast furnace A is open for the public and can be visited, you can either book a guided visit or discover the high oven on your own.
-You can climb up the stairs along the blast furnace up to a platform from which you will enjoy a stunning view over Belval and a large part of the most southern region of Luxembourg.
+Since 4th July 2014, the blast furnace A is open for the public and can be visited, you can either book a guided visit or discover the blast furnace on your own.
+You can climb up the stairs to a platform from which you will enjoy a stunning view over Belval and a large part of the southern region of Luxembourg.

-But Belval is not only a national monument, right now it is one of the biggest and most ambitious urban development areas in Europe.
-On approximately 120 hectares research, studies, work, leisure, commerce, living and culture are settling down to create a fascinating melting pot.
-Agora and Fonds Belval did the lead management by following the concept of Jo Coenen Architects from Maastricht.
+But Belval is not only a national monument, it is one of the biggest and most ambitious urban development areas in Europe at the moment.
+On approximately 120 hectares, research, studies, work, leisure, commerce, living and culture are creating a multifunctional environment.
+Agora and Fonds Belval ensured the lead management by following the concept of Jo Coenen Architects from Maastricht.

-The « Cité des Sciences » is the main projet whose first phase did cost about 950 million euros.
-20 new buildings were constructed on the former blast furnace terrace – University of Luxembourg and several research centers settled also down.
+The « Cité des Sciences » is the main project which first phase did cost about 950 million euros.
+20 new buildings were constructed on the former blast furnace terrace – University of Luxembourg and several research centers settled as well.

 Do not miss the the exhibition « Cité des Sciences » and the visit of the blast furnace !